-The renaissance of Raymond van Barneveld has thrilled ‘The Barney Army’ as his glorious triumph at the 2012 Grand Slam of Darts ended a five-and-a-half wait for a ‘Major’ individual TV title.
+The renaissance of Raymond van Barneveld has thrilled ‘The Barney Army’ with his terrific victory at the 2014 Premier League to add to his triumph at the 2012 Grand Slam of Darts, which ended a five-and-a-half wait for a ‘Major’ individual TV title.

-And the five-times World Champion is targeting more big TV titles in a sport which has made him one of the biggest names in Dutch sport!
+And the Dutch darting giant has come mighty close to more titles as he has fought his way out of the darting doldrums and back into the top 10 in the world.
+The five-times World Champion is targeting more big TV titles in a sport which has made him one of the biggest names in Dutch sport.

 “I want to repay everyone at Team Unicorn for their faith.
 They have stood by me through some tough times.
 I will never forget that.
 The best way for me to say thank you is to go out there and win!” he said.